mlabonne/llm-course/README.md

 📚 **References**:
 * [Synthetic Data Generator](https://huggingface.co/spaces/argilla/synthetic-data-generator) by Argilla: Beginner-friendly way of building datasets using natural language in a Hugging Face space.
 * [LLM Datasets](https://github.com/mlabonne/llm-datasets) by Maxime Labonne: Curated list of datasets and tools for post-training.
-* [NeMo-Curator](https://github.com/NVIDIA/NeMo-Curator) by Nvidia: Dataset preparation and curation framework for pre and post-training data.
+* [NeMo-Curator](https://github.com/NVIDIA/NeMo-Curator) by Nvidia: Dataset preparation and curation framework for pre- and post-training data.
 * [Distilabel](https://distilabel.argilla.io/dev/sections/pipeline_samples/) by Argilla: Framework to generate synthetic data.
 It also includes interesting reproductions of papers like UltraFeedback.
 * [Semhash](https://github.com/MinishLab/semhash) by MinishLab: Minimalistic library for near-deduplication and decontamination with a distilled embedding model.
 * [Chat Template](https://huggingface.co/docs/transformers/main/en/chat_templating) by Hugging Face: Hugging Face's documentation about chat templates.